 Keisha Thompson

-Keisha Thompson is the recipient of the YSP / Laureate Fund Residency supported by the T. S. Eliot Foundation, which has been made possible by YSP Trustee and Poet Laureate, Simon Armitage.
+Keisha Thompson was the recipient of the 2023/2024 YSP/Laureate Fund Residency supported by the T. S. Eliot Foundation, which has been made possible by YSP Trustee and Poet Laureate, Simon Armitage.

-Keisha will be spending time at the Park, creating new writing and connecting with the landscape and natural habitats.
-As well as being a writer, performance artist and producer, Keisha is the first Black woman, first Mancunian and the youngest person to be Artistic Director and CEO of Contact in Manchester.
-Look out for workshops and new writing from this exciting artist.
+As well as being a writer, performance artist and producer, Keisha was the first Black woman, first Mancunian and the youngest person to be Artistic Director/CEO of Contact Theatre in Manchester.

 “From the mundane to the spectacular, I will use my body, my voice, my vernacular.”